 The Law also provides for the existence of nopar value companies.
-A no-par value company is defined under the Law in the following manner:
+A no-par value company is defined under the Law in the following No par value manner:

 - (a) It is registered with shares which are not expressed as having a nominal value. - (b) Its memorandum of association states that it is a no-par-value company.